-Dating abuse happens when one partners uses power and control over the other person in the relationship.
-This Power and Control and Wheel helps lay out the different kinds of abuse.
-It is always important to remember that violence in a relationship is not normal, and to trust your gut if something feels wrong.
+Dating abuse happens when one partner uses power and control over the other person in a relationship.
+Abuse can take many forms and sometimes can be hard to identify.
+Abuse can be physical, emotional, sexual, financial, or even digital.
+This Power and Control Wheel helps lay out the different kinds of abuse teens may face.
+It is always important to remember that violence in a relationship is NOT normal. , Trust your gut if something feels wrong.
 Here is quiz you can take to help identify if you or someone close to you is in an abusive relationship.

 What are the consequences of abuse?

 There are serious long term and short term consequences of TDV.
 These include an increased chance for depression, anxiety, and substance abuse.
 Remember: Learning how to manage complicated emotions like anger and communicating with your partner are important aspects of a healthy relationship.

 What should I do if I think I’m in an unhealthy relationship?

 It takes a lot of courage to acknowledge that you are in an unhealthy or abusive relationship.
 Remember that you are not alone and there are plenty of resources to help you out.
 Below is a list of some of these resources that can help you develop a plan.

 - National Dating Abuse Helpline: This 24-hour hotline helps teens experiencing dating abuse anywhere in the country.
 Text “loveis” to 22522 or call 1-866-331-9474 toll free.

 - Break the Cycle: Provides outreach and education on teen domestic violence

 - National Resource Center on Domestic Violence: Provides more information on events and strategies to prevent teen domestic violence

 - Teensource: Learn more about the differences between a health and an unhealthy relationship